-Welcome to Fantastic Four’s Page – Mr West and Mrs Eastwood
+Welcome to Fantastic Four’s Page – Mr West, Mrs Eastwood, Mr Thomson and Mrs Miles.

 Please have a look around at all our super learning.

-Last half term we were learning about: Our Habitat.
+Last half term we were learning about: British History – The Romans.

 Our record remains: 7620

 FeB, KS, FlB, J-BH, MM, AM, IC, TW, RJ,

 Take a look at some of the fantastic learning we have done:

 We are the proudest of: The understanding our team have gained of the Roman Empire (old team) and the fantastic start our new team member made in transition day.

 This half term we will be learning about: The City of York.

 As part of our learning theme we will learn about: